Sudan - Driving through the desert

 No camel market but a museum

 The national museum was free of entrance it seems.
-There was no cashier and the soldiers at the entrance just waved its ok to go visit.
+There was no cashier and the soldiers at the entrance just waved it was okay to go visit.
 They told me:You can go in.
 It's free to visit our museum…!
 Al-Bashir (the president) doesn’t need any money anymore because he is in prison now.

-There are not many official things to see in Khartoum but a lot of old buildings and the scenery within the streets is worth to walk around here, even when the heat is getting intense with every hour.
+There are not many official governmental things to see in Khartoum, but a lot of old buildings and the scenery within the streets is worth walking around, even when the heat is getting intense with every hour.

-During the walking through Khartoum streets all day the only thing I heard and saw from protests was some chanting sometimes and a bigger group blocking the street while walking through the traffic with big Sudan flags.
+During the walking through Khartoum streets all day the only thing I heard and saw from protests was some chanting sometimes.
+At another point, a bigger group blocked the street while walking through the traffic with big Sudan flags.

 Three-minute ride to Tuti-island